Munich Airport: Police

 Responsibility for passenger and operational security lies with the Federal Police, units of the Bavarian State Police (Munich Airport Police Inspection, Police Headquarters Upper Bavaria North), and the security department of Flughafen München GmbH.
 The airport police station is located at Nordallee 6.
 Officers are trained for aviation-related incidents.

 The Bavarian police helicopter unit is also based at the airport, operating five Eurocopter EC135 helicopters.
 A relocation of the unit to Schleißheim Airport was planned for 2020.

-An explosives disposal chamber is located on the airport grounds.